Michael Clarke (musician): Dillard and Clark, and Flying Burrito Brothers

-After a short stint in Hawaii working in the hotel business and pursuing his interest in painting, Clarke played briefly with Gene Clark in Dillard and Clark, before following Hillman and Gram Parsons to country-rock pioneers The Flying Burrito Brothers, after their first album had been recorded.
-Clarke served with the Burritos between early 1969 and 1972, appearing with the band at the infamous Altamont Free Concert in California, headlined by The Rolling Stones, in December 1969.
-During the 1974-1980 period, Clarke was a member of Firefall, followed by a period as the drummer for Jerry Jeff Walker, ending in 1982.
+After leaving the Byrds, Clarke moved to Hawaii, working in the hotel business and pursuing his interest in painting.
+He soon returned to music and moved back to the United States, where Clarke played briefly with Gene Clark in Dillard and Clark, accompanying them in some early live performances, before following Hillman and Gram Parsons into country-rock pioneers The Flying Burrito Brothers, after their first album had been recorded.
+Clarke served with the Burritos between early 1969 and 1972, appearing with the band at the infamous Altamont Free Concert in California, headlined by the Rolling Stones, in December 1969.